andrey123h/OPU-C-laboratory-Assembler-Grade93/README.md

 2. use make command.
 3. enter the command ./maman14 (input filename)
 -----------------------------------------
-you can find test files for input in the "testfiles" folder You can find all the instractions and constraints of the project in the course booklet pdf.
+you can find test files for input in the "testfiles" folder.
+You can find all the instractions and constraints of the project in the course booklet pdf.